 The kneeling rec fem stretch below is our favourite quad stretch, as it locks down the rec fem from both ends so it has nowhere to hide.

 Be sure to use something soft to rest your knee on and hold onto something for balance.
 Be gentle, the goal is a smooth even stretch.
-The closer your knee to the wall the more intense the stretch.
+The closer your knee is to the wall (and higher your foot is on the wall) the more intense the stretch.
 Start very gently.

 The knee to wall dorsiflexion stretch is a great general mobilisation drill for the ankle joint and stretch for the lower calf.